-It is interesting to speculate whether William's transfer of portion of Crown allotment 92 to his brother Robert Charles had anything to do with the need to bolster school attendances, as in March 1893, soon after Charles came to live at The Basin, seven children attended the school.
+It is interesting to speculate whether William's transfer of portion of Crown allotment 92 to his brother Robert Charles had anything to do with the need to bolster school attendances.
+Because in March 1893, soon after Charles came to live at The Basin, seven children attended the school.
 Five of these were William's and two belonged to Charles.
 At the end of the same year, Bert left school and Leslie (Charles' youngest) started, and in this way the number remained steady at seven.
 At one stage little Kitty Chandler was sent to school at the age of two years and ten months to keep the school open.
 After roll call she went out and stayed with the teacher's wife.

-The position was critical by 1898 when only four Chandlers attended and in June 1899 the school was closed.
+The position was critical by 1898 when only four Chandlers attended and in June 1899 the school closed.
 For a short time, the building was used on Sundays for Methodist services.
 When it was finally moved to the corner of Mountain Highway and Liverpool Road in July 1900, the building was carted through William's property because the road was impassable.
-The land which the school was located on reverted to Chandler in 1902.
+The land on which the school was located reverted to Chandler in 1902.

 William Chandler continued to prosper and added to his holdings of land in the district.
-His original block consisted of 42 acres, part of crown allotment 72B, located on the creek flats.
+His original block consisted of 42 acres, part of Crown allotment 72B, located on the creek flats.
 His second purchase was land on the hill above the creek, approximately 15 acres of Crown allotment 93 for which he was issued a license on 1st October 1877 and finally secured title in 1886.
-The brick home erected in 1878 was built on this
+The brick home erected in 1878 was built on this part of the property, and later again the homes of H.T.S.
+(Bert) Chandler and his son Fergus.
+Until 1988, when the business was closed, the packing sheds, glass houses and display area of Como nurseries were located on the hillside portion of William's land.
+It is not well known Willian Chandler perfected the cauliflower, sending his plants into the wilds of Olinda to Billy Young, who lived in a hut at the edge of the state forest, to produce the seed.